ansible-content-lab/azure.savings_optimization/roles/opt_in_scheduler/README.md

 ### Variables

-The following variables are used during deployment and can be configured as extra vars or passed via a survey
+The following variables are used during deployment and can be configured as a custom credential, extra vars, or passed via a survey

 #### Required
 ```yaml